afivos/afivos.com/index.md

 Currently doing an MA in Design at Goldsmiths, University of London, focusing on Spaces and Participation.

-With an interest in social engagement and interactive experiences, his transdisciplinary practice investigates social issues by imagining alternative realities.
+With an interest in social engagement and interactive experiences, his transdisciplinary practice investigates social issues by imagining alternative futures.